innergnome/FictionBoard-Site/docs/theming.md

+> TODO: An overhaul of this text and write more specific about fonts, colors, backgrounds etc.
 # Themes

 FictionBoard allows for custom theming of handouts, slide decks, actor sheets and other objects.
 Themes are written as CSS rules.